AnyPortal/AnyPortal/README.md

 > 2024-09-27

 > [!IMPORTANT]
-> iOS development is currently blocked. iOS app using Network Extension requires a paid Apple Developer Program membership ($99/year) to debug even on our own devices, which is not available for the developers right now.
+> iOS support for this project is paused indefinitely due to the financial and policy-related constraints associated with iOS development, including mandatory paid membership for access to essential tools such as Network Extensions.
+We are actively exploring alternative, financially sustainable models to continue supporting iOS in the future.
 >
-> 2024-09-27
+> 2025-02-27

 ## Dev roadmap
 |              |                  | Windows | Linux | macOS | Android | iOS |